 - The water tank fill fittings are located on the port and starboard side decks.
 The city water inlet is located on the port side of the aft cockpit. - A pressure accumulator tank is installed in the freshwater system.
-The pressure accumulator tank assists the pressure pump by reducing on/off cycling and distributing an even flow of water. - The water pressure breaker (on the DC panel) controls the water pump and should be turned off when any of the following occurs: - a.
-When the boat is not in use. - b.
-Before pumping one or both water tanks dry. - c.
-When one of both water tanks are empty. - d.
-When connected to a dockside water supply (the switch can be activated when not connected to a dockside water supply). - When your boat is to be left unattended for long periods of time, pump the water tanks dry to prevent stored water from becoming stagnant and distasteful.
-Should it become necessary to disinfect the freshwater system, ask your dealer about treatments available for your yacht's system. - The water filter, located in the engine room near the water pump, should be inspected and cleaned often. - The water level monitor, located on the DC panel, displays the amount of water in both of the water tanks simultaneously.
-To check water level, on the DC panel: Make sure the water tank monitor breaker is activated then press the water tank momentary switch.
+The pressure accumulator tank assists the pressure pump by reducing on/off cycling and distributing an even flow of water. - When not connected to a dockside water supply, the water pump's DC breaker must be activated to use freshwater. - The water pump's DC breaker should be turned off when any of the following occurs: - ✓ When the boat is not in use - ✓ When one of both water tanks are empty - ✓ When connected to a dockside water supply

+- The water filter, located in the engine room near the water pump, should be inspected and cleaned often. - The water level monitor, located on the DC panel, displays the amount of water in both of the water tanks simultaneously.
+To check water level, on the DC panel, make sure the water tank monitor breaker is activated then press the water tank momentary switch.